Til Turner 2020

 Husband: Hold it.
 How will I know the spot?

 Old Man: Oh, you’ll probably see a little white cross with some flowers around it.
 His sister Ruthie’s been puttin’ flowers by the cross since Timmy died.
-She’s a mean ole which of a thing.
+She’s a mean ole witch of a thing.
 Some people say they wish it’d been her body beside the road.
 But folks here still feel sorry for her.
 Timmy was a good boy.

 Husband: Oh, wow.
 That’s sad.
 So, we go about a hundred yards.